sahilrajput03/sahilrajput03/diet-plan.md

 - **Making Porridge/Daliya**

 - Wheat(Sweet/salty), Oats(Jayee ka dalia, patanjali), Barley(jo ka dalia), Mixgrain(patanjali).
-- PROCEDURE: Boil half cup of any dalia with 1.5(note: For wheat dalia - use 1.7 glass of water) glass of water and add salt, haldi, black pepper, , chopped green chilli, nutella badi and chopped capsicum, chopper cabbage(patta gobi), one potato (while the daila is boiling, so that capscium and cabbage leaves gets boiled otherwise capscium and cabbage leaves isn't much easy to eat raw).
+- PROCEDURE: Boil half cup of any dalia with 1.5(note: For wheat dalia - use 1.7 glass of water) glass of water and add salt, haldi, black pepper, , chopped green chilli, nutella badi and chopped capsicum, chopper cabbage(patta gobi), one potato (while the daila is boiling, so that capscium and cabbage leaves gets boiled otherwise capscium and cabbage leaves is not much easy to eat raw).
 - Additives: ADDITIVES :: {Mix below ingredients just before serving so enjoy the raw flavor of each thing -> Tomato, Onion, small pieces of cutted Kheera(not Muli)}, Maggi Masala or Chings Fried Rice masala (not Pasta masala), or {maggiMasala + Chings Manchurian} after you have stopped cooking dalia else the masala will not be much tasteful, Chilli Achar/other achaar. ;; Serving: You an use 2spoon ghee, curd with dalia to eat it too.
 - 4Types - Dalia/Oats/Porridge.